nbalestra/alc-workshop/docs/module-3/lab-2.md

     ![]({{ page.assets }}module9_lab2_as_wsconnector_add.png)

-    An "Add Modules to Project" window will pop up.
+    An "Add Modules to Project" window will open.

-    In this window, type web service in the search window to narrow down the module you wish to add.
-    Select the **Web Service** Consumer Module and drag & drop the icon.
+    In this window, select the **Web Service** Consumer Module and drag & drop the icon to the left panel.

     ![]({{ page.assets }}module9_lab2_as_wsconnector_add2.png)